Rigidity of the saddle connection complex: Detecting triangles

 If $\lk(\T \setminus \{a_i, a_3\})$ is infinite for some $i = 1,2$, then by \cref{codim2}, the unique non-triangular region of $\T \setminus \{a_i, a_3\}$ is a $(1,1)$--annulus.
 This annulus is obtained by gluing~$Q_3$ along two copies of $a_i$, and so $a_i$ must form two opposite sides of $Q_3$.
 It follows that $\tau$ bounds a triangular region of $Q_3 - a_3$ and we are done.
 We may henceforth assume $\lk(\T \setminus \{a_i, a_3\})$ is finite for $i = 1,2$.

-By Condition (T1)(iii) and \cref{detectable}, the unique non-triangular region $R$ of $\T \setminus \{a_1,a_2\}$ is either a good pentagon or a $(1,1)$--annulus; this region is respectively cut into three or two triangles by the saddle connections $a_1,a_2$.
+By Condition (T1)(iii) and \cref{detectable}, the unique non-triangular region $R$ of $\T \setminus \{a_1,a_2\}$ is either an almond pentagon or a $(1,1)$--annulus; this region is respectively cut into three or two triangles by the saddle connections $a_1,a_2$.
 In particular, these are the only triangles of $\T$ meeting at least one of $a_1$ or $a_2$.

 Let us consider the case where $R$ is a $(1,1)$--annulus; this occurs precisely when $\lk(\T \setminus \{a_1, a_2\})$ is infinite.
 Since $a_1 \in \partial Q_3$, there is a triangle of $\T$ obtained by cutting $Q_3$ along $a_3$ having $a_1$ and $a_3$ as two of its sides.
 The only triangles of $\T$ that meet $a_1$ are the two triangles obtained by cutting $R$ along $a_1$ and $a_2$, and so $a_3$ must form a side of $R$.
 It follows that $\tau$ bounds a $(1,1)$--annular triangle as desired.